itpp-labs/odoo-development/docs/index.rst

 * :ref:`modindex`
 * :ref:`search`

-.. note:: We are trying our best to improve this manual, but if you still have difficults, we can offer private tutoring / advising / consultation on odoo development (resolve problem that developer(s) stack on, reveview code, pull requests ect).
+.. note:: We try our best to improve this manual, but if you still have difficults, we can offer private tutoring / advising / consultation on odoo development (resolve problem that developer(s) stack on, reveview code and pull requests ect).
 Feel free to hire us on upwork:

    * `Ivan Yelizariev <https://www.upwork.com/fl/ivanyelizariev>`__
    * `Ildar Nasyrov <https://www.upwork.com/fl/ildarnasyrov>`__